 |Reduces yeast infections as Candida||Help resolve ear infections||Good for ulcerative colitis|

-The many health benefits of fresh garlic are indeed profound.
+The many health benefits of fresh garlic are indeed impressive.
 And consuming just one or two cloves per day seems almost too easy.
 But if the health benefits of fresh garlic are amazing, then even more so with fermented garlic.

 Fermented garlic—enhanced benefits